Juanjdurillo/intro_unix/README.md

 ---
 # UNIX Standards
 * UNIX development was not controlled by a single vendor or organization
 	* Many groups contributed to its evolution (AT&T, Berkeley, etc.)
 	* Positive side: innovations
-	* Negative side: implementations diverged overtime, making difficult to write UNIX applications
+	* Negative side: implementations diverged over time, making difficult to write UNIX applications

-* UNIX and C language standarization
+* UNIX and C language standardization
 	* Applications can be easily ported from one to another system when conforming to a given standard

 * Standards usually made by independent groups